Welcome to axe Developer Hub

 Creating and Managing Projects

-To utilize axe Developer Hub, the initial step involves creating a project to aggregate test run results for review in the platform's dashboard.
-In order to link your test suite to a specific project, an API key is furnished by axe Developer Hub, which you can integrate into the configuration in your existing test suite.
-Upon creating a new project, axe Developer Hub supplies comprehensive instructions on how to integrate the code component (in the @axe-core/watcher package) into your current test suite.
+To utilize axe Developer Hub, the initial step involves creating a project to aggregate test run results for review in the platform's website.
+When you create a new project, axe Developer Hub creates an API key and gives you comprehensive instructions on how to integrate the code component (in the @axe-core/watcher package) into your current test suite.

-See Getting Started for a step-by-step guide to creating a new project.
+See Get Started with axe Developer Hub for a step-by-step guide to creating a new project.

 axe Developer Hub also keeps track of test runs.
-Within the dashboard of axe Developer Hub, all test runs are collected and displayed.
+Within the axe Developer Hub website, all test runs are collected and displayed.
 This is where you can view the accessibility status of your project, including the number and severity of accessibility issues.
-If you utilize Git, you can also observe the accessibility errors linked with each commit.
+If you utilize Git, you can also see the accessibility errors linked with each commit.
 To better focus your efforts on remediation, you can use filters to narrow down accessibility defects based on severity and other criteria.

 The Code Component